wp-plugins/sexybookmarks/readme.txt

 * Added update notice
 * Fixed a couple minor css issues in dashboard
 * Fixed issue where some themes were causing icons to display vertically rather than horizontally
-* Added Ning to the list
-* Added DesignBump to the list
-* Added Hacker News (news.ycombinator) to the list
+* Added Ning, DesignBump, Hacker News (news.ycombinator), Identica, PrintFriendly to the list
-* Added Identica to the list
-* Added PrintFriendly to the list
 * Added Romanian translation

 = 2.5.3.4 =